raysrashmi/raysrashmi.com/source/about/index.md

 layout: default
 ---
   * Rashmi is a Ruby and Ruby on Rails professional working for Web Development.

   * She has done many projects in RubyOnRails.

   * She is involved in Database Design , Analysis ,Testing and Development.

   * She is always passionate to learn and try new things.

-  * She love to to do open source contribution also have contributed in Rails <a>http://contributors.rubyonrails.org/</a>
+  * She loves to to do open source contribution also have contributed in Rails <a>http://contributors.rubyonrails.org/</a>

+  I work as freelancer so if you want to hire me contact me at <a href='mailto:rashmi14yadav@gmail.com'>rashmi14yadav@gmail.com</a>